Starting your studies

 © Amac Garbe

-- The Central Student Information and Counselling Service of TU Dresden can help you with general questions about choosing a course of study.
+- Central Student Information and Counseling Service of TU Dresden

-- Contact points dedicated to international (prospective) students are the Internatioinal Officer of the Faculty of Business and Economics and the International Office of TU Dresden.
+International Representatives of the Faculty of Business Administration and Economics and the International Office of TU Dresden.